DLeonardoG/LittlePets/README.md

 The PetsMain program is an interactive console application for the comprehensive management of a veterinary clinic.
 Through a main menu, the program allows the user to select different options covering various key areas of the clinic.
 Below is a detailed explanation of the program's content based on the different functionalities implemented in the menu options:

 **General Structure**:
+- **ER Diagram:**
-- ER Diagram:
+- **UML Diagram:**
-- UML Diagram:
+- **Main menu:**
-- Main Menu: Presents the available options for the user and allows navigation between them.
+Presents the available options for the user and allows navigation between them.
 After each selection, the program performs the corresponding operation and then returns to the menu to continue.

 **Main Features**:
 - Allows registering and updating information for pets and owners.